buggyrace/buggy-race-about/docs/running/database-backup.md

 >
 > The server does _not_ keep an audit trail of edits to the texts, but if you're
 > taking nightly backups then it is at least feasible that you could recover
 > lost work from previous days for a distraught student.
-There's a utilty to
+There's a utility to
 > support you, but it presupposes you can load the backup into a local copy
 > of a race server in order to extract them.
 See
 > [Recovering texts](recovering-texts) for details.